This tiramisu cheesecake features an Oreo crust, no-bake mascarpone filling, coffee-soaked ladyfingers, and a dusting of cocoa powder.

 Instructions

-Prepare a 9-inch springform pan with parchment paper.
+Line a 9-inch springform pan with parchment paper and set aside.

-Start by making the crust: pulse oreos in a food processor until fine crumbs form.
-If you don’t have a food processor on hand, place the Oreos in a Ziplock bag and smash the oreos with a cup until fine crumbs form.
+Pulse the Oreos in a food processor until fine crumbs form.
+If you don’t have a food processor, place the Oreos in a zip-top bag and crush them with a rolling pin or cup until very fine.

-Into a small to medium mixing bowl, add the Oreos, espresso powder, and melted butter.
-Mix with a spoon until the crumbs are coated with butter.
+In a mixing bowl, combine the Oreo crumbs, espresso powder, and melted butter.
+Mix until all the crumbs are coated.

-Transfer the pan to the freezer and let the crust firm up while you make the filling.
+Press the mixture firmly and evenly into the bottom of the prepared pan.
+Transfer the pan to the freezer to firm up while you make the filling.

-Into a large mixing bowl, add the softened cream cheese, sour cream, cold heavy cream, powdered sugar, vanilla extract, instant vanilla pudding, mascarpone cheese, and whip it with an electric hand mixer until well combined and creamy.
+In a large mixing bowl, add the softened cream cheese, mascarpone, sour cream, cold heavy cream, powdered sugar, vanilla extract, and instant vanilla pudding mix.

-Remove the pan from the freezer and top the crust with ⅓ of the cheesecake filling.
+Remove the crust from the freezer and spread ⅓ of the cheesecake filling over the crust in an even layer.

-Transfer the rest of the cheesecake filling into a piping bag with a star tip and make dollops of the cream all over the cheesecake.
+Transfer the remaining cheesecake filling to a piping bag fitted with a star tip and pipe dollops all over the top of the cheesecake.

 Expert Tips

-- In order to speed up this process and make the cream whip quicker, place the bowl in the freezer for 10 minutes before whipping the mixture.
+- Chill the mixing bowl.
+To help the cream whip even faster, place your mixing bowl in the freezer for about 10 minutes before whipping.

 Faq's